kvutien/Project-Machu-Picchu-2020/Pepito/README.md

 *	(**done**) Be uploaded to its own Github repository
 *	(**done**) Have a README doc describing the overview of your project, pointing out directory structure and how to build and run your project locally
 *	(**done**) AND A document called design_pattern_decisions.md explaining which design patterns you used
-*	AND A document called avoiding_common_attacks.md explaining security steps you took what measures you took to ensure your contracts are not susceptible to common attacks
+*	(**done**) AND A document called avoiding_common_attacks.md explaining security steps you took what measures you took to ensure your contracts are not susceptible to common attacks
 *	AND A document called deployed_addresses.txt that describes where your contracts live (testnet AND address).
 *	A screen recording walking through your Dapp.